 In a multi-spot satellite, the coverage area of each spot beam is significantly smaller than the area of a traditional, landmass-shaped, wide beam.
-Figure 1 contrasts the CONUS (contiguous U.S.) wide beam coverage of Galaxy-17 (top) with the spot coverage of Beam K01 on IS-29e (bottom).
-This difference in coverage areas leads to the first interference mitigation tool provided by Intelsat Epic^{NG} satellites, namely out-of-beam rejection.
+Figure 1 contrasts the CONUS (contiguous U.S.) wide beam coverage of Galaxy-17 (top) with the spot coverage on an Intelsat Epic satellite (bottom).
+This difference in coverage areas leads to the first interference mitigation tool provided by Intelsat Epic satellites, namely out-of-beam rejection.